la2050/challenge/_2020/learn/lasa-the-los-angeles-service-academy.md

   - 'Office space for meetings, events, or for staff'
   - Strategy assistance and implementation
-  - Access to the LA2050 community for topic-specific experts Please list the organizations collaborating on this proposal.: >- University of Southern California; The Huntington Library, Art Museum, and Botanical Gardens; Los Angeles Public Library
+  - Access to the LA2050 community for topic-specific experts Please list the organizations collaborating on this proposal.:
+  - University of Southern California
+  - The Huntington Library, Art Museum, and Botanical Gardens
+  - Los Angeles Public Library
 Which metrics will your submission impact?:
   - College matriculation
   - High school graduation rates